She Persists - We Persist, the Next Chapter

 I spent a lovely week at a polymer clay retreat.
-I decided it was time to have another woman attempt to break this glass ceiling and this time should would be formed from clay.
-I put her in the oven and ,as with many of our plans I had one idea and fate had another.
+I decided it was time to have another woman attempt to break this glass ceiling and this time she would be formed from clay.
+I put her in the oven and (as with many of our plans) I had one idea while fate had another.

-I finished her at the retreat and then brought her home and put on a glass base and added stained-glass.
+I finished her at the retreat.
+Later, I glued her onto an old microwave plate, added stained-glass and more polymer clay to create the path.
 Look closely at her arm and you will see the word possibilities, we are working hard to break that glass ceiling.
 Who is with me?

 Please tell me your story and share this with your friends.